 Waring acknowledges the importance of visiting colleges as students near the end of their high school career.
 Waring encourages college visits during the summer prior to senior year.
 Waring strongly recommends that Seniors use days off, 3-day weekends, vacations, and Waring "Professional Days" for their college visits.
-If this is unavoidable, students must work with their academic teachers, Tutor, and Dean of Students to find viable alternatives.
+If this is unavoidable, students must work with their academic teachers, Tutor, College Counselor and Group Dean to find viable alternatives.
 Days missed for college visits may be marked as Unexcused Absences.